meaghanhughes9/Project-1/README.md

 Load balancing ensures that the application will be highly available and stable, in addition to restricting access and traffic to the network.

 What aspect of security do load balancers protect?
 Load balancers help to distribute web traffic evenly across the network's servers and helps to mitigate DoS attacks.
-They health probe function can check the machines behind it, keeping track of which machines have issues and avoid sending traffic to said machines.
+The health probe function can check the machines behind it, keeping track of which machines have issues and avoid sending traffic to said machines.
 This protects the redundancy aspect of a network and adds resiliency.

 What is the advantage of a jump box?
 A jump box is advantageous because it's a hardened and monitored device that controls access to other internal devices.
 Having to access the network via SSH is more secure.